 3. Will applying for a personal loan hurt my credit score?

 When pre-qualifying for a personal loan, lenders conduct a soft credit check, which does not harm your score.
-Once you move forward with a specific lender, they will conduct a hard credit inquiry, which can affect your credit score.
+Once you move forward with a specific lending partner, they will conduct a hard credit inquiry, which can affect your credit score.

 4. What information will I need when I apply?